The Walking by Bentley Little

 - Purchase it here

-- Published January 2003 (paperback edition)
+- Published January 2003 (HarperTorch paperback edition)

 - Finished reading it on December 21, 2003

-- In case you weren't aware of it, this book is a sequel to Simmons' Summer of Night.
+- In case you weren't aware of it, this book is a sequel to Simmons' SUMMER OF NIGHT.
 While not as scary, this novel is not one to be missed.
 The story picks up forty-one years later as Dale Stewart moves back into town, trying to find peace and remember the events of that summer in 1960.
 Do we the readers have to have read the previous book before reading this one?
 No, but it does help, not that I'm a good example since I don't remember many of the details from the first book.
 Anyway, the characterizations here are rich and wonderful.
 And rather than an avert, in-your-face kind of horror this book slowly unveils the creepy things and scares you in subtle ways.
 Considering that portions of the story are told by the ghost of Duane McBride, the scares would have to sneak up on you.
 Oh, I also absolutely love the last chapter of the book.
 It was a fabulous way to end the novel and complete the circle of the two books.

 Winter Moon by Dean R. Koontz